Glasgow Doors Open Days Festival

 1871, Original John Burnett; 1875 first extension; 1893, 2nd & 3rd extension, Andrew Myles; 1902, 4th extension Benjamin Conner (Cat A)

 Arlington Baths Club built in 1870 is the oldest private club of its kind in Europe.
-A fine example of Victorian architecture the main facade is well proportioned and gives an effect of modest Classicism.
+A fine example of Victorian architecture, the main facade is well proportioned and gives an effect of modest Classicism.
 Don’t miss the stunning Turkish Suite!

 The Friends of Glasgow Necropolis are once again delighted to be involved with Doors Open 2017 and will be undertaking friendly, informative tours of the magnificent Glasgow Necropolis.